pgoyal94/Restaurants_and_House_Prices/README.md

 ---

 ## Introduction
-   We are looking at the relationship between house prices and restaurants in the area.
-We believe that areas where homes are more expensive, there may exist a larger variety of restaurants and that these restaurants may be ranked higher than restaurants in areas where homes are less expensive.
+   We looked at the relationship between house prices and restaurants in an area.
+We hypothesized that areas where homes are more expensive, there may exist a larger variety of restaurants and that these restaurants may be ranked higher than restaurants in areas where homes are less expensive.

 ### Technologies Used: